Laura Polley

 Laura is passionate about supporting rough sleepers within Suffolk, and regularly engages with agencies that support this group to volunteer her time to assist with various projects.
 Laura regularly delivers hot meals and care packages to those rough sleeping in partnership with local businesses.

-Laura remains in close contact with her previous colleagues within Her Majesty’s Prison and Probation Service, and recently created Distraction Packs with her Criminology students to support prisons during the Covid-19 pandemic.
+Laura remains in close contact with her previous colleagues within Her Majesty’s Prison and Probation Service, and created Distraction Packs with her Criminology students to support prisons during the Covid-19 pandemic.